SEND Offer at Lyneham Primary School

 - What are the arrangements for consulting and involving parents of children with SEN?

 Throughout the year there are 2 Parents’ Evenings, two mid-year reports and there is an end of year annual report to parents.
-Parents are invited to discuss their child’s targets during these meetings and may request to meet with class teachers as and when concerns arise.
-SEN Targets are evaluated with parents and recommendations for new targets discussed alongside suggestions for supporting their child in the home setting.
+Parents are invited to discuss their child’s Academic Aspirations during these meetings and may request to meet with class teachers as and when concerns arise.
 The SENCo is easily contactable via the school office/telephone/email and will endeavour to speak to parents regarding any concerns either by phone, email or meeting in person.
 The SENCo is also available for consultation during Parents’ Evening at the request of teachers or parents.

 Parents may be invited into school to discuss their child’s progress at any time and additional meetings are set up as required or as requested by parents to discuss particular aspects of a child’s SEN; we particularly welcome information from parents about how their child learns best in order that it can be shared with those people who teach the child.